litesync/react-native-litesync/README.md

 But as this library also supports normal SQLite databases, you can import an existing pre-populated database file into your application.

-On this case follow the instructions at the original repo.
+On this case follow the instructions at the [original repo](https://github.com/andpor/react-native-sqlite-storage)

 ## Attaching another database

-Sqlite3 offers the capability to attach another database to an existing database-instance, i.e. for making cross database JOINs available.
+Sqlite3 offers the capability to attach another database to an existing database instance, i.e. for making cross database JOINs available.
 This feature allows to SELECT and JOIN tables over multiple databases with only one statement and only one database connection.
-To archieve this, you need to open both databases and to call the attach()-method of the destination (or master) -database to the other ones.
+To archieve this, you need to open both databases and to call the attach() method of the destination (or master) database to the other ones.

 ```js
 let dbMaster, dbSecond;